amytakeuchi/Customer-Churn-Classification/README.md

 Evaluated each model using:
 - Accuracy
 - Precision
-- Recall
+- Recall (Sensitivity)
 - F1 Score
 - AUC (ROC Curve)
 - Confusion Matrix

-### Metric Prioritization
+### I prioritized the Metrics in the following order:
+- **F1 Score**: Used as primary comparison metric between models, balancing precision and recall for optimal intervention efficiency
 - **Recall (Sensitivity)**: Prioritized to maximize identification of potential churners, ensuring minimal missed opportunities for retention efforts
-- **F1 Score**: Used as primary comparison metric between models, balancing precision and recall for optimal intervention efficiency
 - **AUC-ROC**: Selected as threshold-independent performance indicator to evaluate model discrimination ability across all possible classification thresholds
 - **Accuracy**: Considered but de-emphasized due to class imbalance in churn data (only ~27% customers churn)